agopt/thomas-surowiec.github.io/index.md

 HdR.
 Dr. Ir.
 Wim van Ackooij has worked on energy related optimization problems for nearly 20 years.
 His interests are in stochastic optimization and probability constraints.
 While working for EdF, he obtained his PhD from Ecole Centrale Paris and his Habilitation (à Diriger les Recherches) from Paris Panthéon Sorbonne in 2017.
 He is currently Expert researcher in Stochastic Optimization for EdF Lab.
 He has developed and participated in the development, through various collaborations, of new insights in the structural properties of probability functions.
 Some of the new insights involve convexity of feasible sets to probability constraints, but also new insights in (generalized) differentiability.
 Further work involves decomposition approaches for large scale stochastic optimization problems.
 More recently, works involve the trade-off between bilevel programming, nonsmooth and variational analysis and stochastic optimization.
 He is a member of COSP,  the governing board of the Stochastic Programming Society since 2019.

 ## Alois Pichler

+Alois Pichler holds a position with focus in financial mathematics at the technical university of Chemnitz.
+He is an accredited actuary and graduated in Statistics in Vienna with Prof. Pflug.
+Before that, he was working in the financial industry.
+His scientific interests are optimization under uncertainty and risk.
+Applications of stochastic optimization can often be found in economics, they include managerial problems in finance and energy.
+His further interests include data science, statistics and risk management.

 ## Aretha Teckentrup

 Aretha Teckentrup is currently a Lecturer in the Mathematics of Data Science at the University of Edinburgh.
 Before moving to Edinburgh in 2016, she held postdoctoral positions at the University of Warwick and Florida State University.
 She obtained her PhD from the University of Bath in 2013.
 Aretha's research interests are  at  the  interface  of  numerical  analysis,  statistics  and  data  science, with a focus on developing, analysing and implementing methods for efficient uncertainty quantification in complex systems.
 She has experience in multilevel  sampling  methods, Bayesian inverse problems and Gaussian process regression, among other topics, with applications in geophysics.